Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 “Sire,

-Your Majesty, by your Magnanimity and Goodness, in succoring the Distress’d, has won the Hearts of a great and growing People [the Americans]; a Conquest of all others the most glorious!
-The French and Americans have won a tremendous victory and an honorable peace.
+Your Majesty, by your Magnanimity and Goodness, in succoring the Distress’d, has won the Hearts of a tremendous and growing People [the Americans]; a Conquest of all others the most glorious!
+The French and Americans have won a remarkable victory and an honorable peace.

-I wish to personally thank you again for the many kindnesses you have given to my fellow compatriots and me these past many years that I have spent in your beautiful Parisian city.
+I wish to thank you again for the many kindnesses you have shown to my fellow compatriots and me over the past many years that I have spent in your beautiful Parisian city.

 From my dealings and exposure with many of your citizens of all classes, I have detected an undercurrent of unrest, which I fear may grow to actual rebellion.
 As an enlightened and farseeing King, you should prepare for that possibility.
 I therefore humbly offer these suggestions that may help forestall unwanted events.